Adopt a Git branching strategy

 - Include a build or linked version of your changes running in a staged environment with your pull request.
 Others can easily test the changes.

-Keep a high quality, up-to-date master branch
+Keep a high quality, up-to-date main branch

 - Automatically adds reviewers when a pull request is created.
 The added team members review the code and comment on the changes in the pull request.